 We’re often asked for health advice about hens that seem a little under the weather.
-In order to help us advise you if you’re worried about one of your girls, we’ve put together some guidelines on how best to assess a hen that appears unwell.
+If you’re worried about one of your girls, we’ve put together some guidelines on how best to assess a hen that appears unwell.
 If you need to talk to a vet, having some information to hand can be useful and may help with diagnosis and treatment.

 Our advice for all hen keepers is to regularly check your flock.
 If you are able to spend some time getting to know your girls, handling them often and becoming familiar with the following points you’ll soon know when one of your hens is feeling poorly.

-Always check a healthy hen first, followed by the hen that appears unwell so you can do a comparison.
+Always check a healthy hen first, then the hen that appears unwell so you can do a comparison.

 A healthy hen should be busy and active, scratching the ground, feeding and drinking well (though not excessively) and preening.

 A poorly hen will stand hunched and disinterested in her surroundings, although sometimes wet or cold weather makes them hunch and appear cheesed off; just like us they don’t like the cold and wet!